sampart/awesome-tech-ethics-resources/README.md

 ## Toolkits

+- [Consequence Scanning](https://www.tech-transformed.com/product-development/) - a new agile event that fits into an iterative development cadence.
+A way to think about the potential impact of a product or service on people and society early on in the development cycle.
 - [IDEO's AI ethics cards](https://page.ideo.com/download-ai-ethics-cards) - activities to "help guide an ethically responsible, culturally considerate, and humanistic approach to designing with data."
 - [Manifesto for a Humane Web](https://humanewebmanifesto.com/) - "a personal response to the current state of the web [...] a statement of intent and a call to arms, inviting you, the reader, to go forth and build humane websites, and to resist the erosion of the web we know and love."
 - [The ResponsibleTech.Work framework](https://responsibletech.work) - an open-source framework developed by tech workers for tech workers.
 It equips tech workers with practical tools for more responsible product development.